 All Kripalu’s Activities Reflect Some Facet of Yoga

-Kripalu Center offers an immersion experience of a yoga lifestyle.
-What do early morning posture and meditation practice, wholesome eating, study and learning in the program room, volunteer service, and deep tissue massage have in common?
-In the context of the Kripalu lifestyle, each is a facet of “yoga.”
-Each is a means adopted to exert a salutary impact on one or more levels of the multidimensional self, returning us to the vibrancy that is our birthright.
+Kripalu offers an immersion experience of a yoga lifestyle.
+What do morning posture and meditation practice, wholesome eating, study and learning in the program room, and deep-tissue massage have in common?
+In the context of the Kripalu lifestyle, each is a facet of yoga.
 As a person becomes steeped in the practices and lifestyle, their innate skillfulness, equanimity, clarity, and joy naturally come forth.
-This should come as no surprise, as they are just exhibiting the qualities of a yogi.

 Nondogmatic and Nondenominational

-Swami Kripalu was a kundalini yoga master renowned in India for the intensity of his spiritual practice and the depth of his compassion.
-In 1977, he came to the United States and spent four years in residence at the original Kripalu Center prior to his death in 1981.
-Maintaining his schedule of ten hours of yoga and meditation per day, Swami Kripalu also taught a small number of close disciples and made weekly public appearances that catalyzed the growth of the Kripalu community.
+Swami Kripalu was a kundalini yoga master renowned for the intensity of his spiritual practice and the depth of his compassion.
+In 1977, he came to the United States and spent four years at the original Kripalu Center prior to his death in 1981.
+Maintaining his schedule of 10 hours of yoga and meditation per day, Swami Kripalu also taught a small number of close disciples and made weekly public appearances that catalyzed the growth of the Kripalu community.
 In these ways, Swami Kripalu played an essential role in the transmission of a spiritually potent yoga tradition to a large community of Western practitioners.
-His teachings on yoga practice and holistic lifestyle continue to inspire Kripalu Center’s work in the world.
+His teachings on yoga practice and holistic lifestyle continue to inspire Kripalu’s work in the world.

-The Kripalu tradition is founded on what Swami Kripalu called Sanatana Dharma and in the West is called the Perennial Wisdom.
+The Kripalu tradition is founded on what Swami Kripalu called Sanatana Dharma, or the Perennial Wisdom.
 This is the recognition that yoga and all the world’s wisdom traditions stem from a single universal truth that human beings can experience directly through a variety of disciplines, techniques, and practices.
-The following quotes from Swami Kripalu will give you a feel for this:

 While based in yoga, the Kripalu tradition is decidedly not a fundamentalist mindset.
 It is a nondogmatic and nonsectarian approach to life that celebrates diversity and recognizes that all approaches are valuable and venerable, all practitioners worthy of respect, and that truth is freely available to members of every nationality, race, and religion.

 As an institution, Kripalu is dedicated to an honest and unfettered inquiry into all practices, philosophies, techniques, and approaches that produce thriving in the individual, family, community, society, and the planet.
-In accordance with the Kripalu tradition, this non-denominational “yoga” includes the teachings of all the world’s religions and spiritual traditions, together with the amazing knowledge gained from science, psychology, and other endeavors.
+This includes the teachings of all the world’s religions and spiritual traditions, together with the amazing knowledge gained from science, psychology, and other endeavors.